The Heiress's Convenient Husband

 Outspoken Eva Faraday has been exiled to the castle for refusing to marry the man the earl picked for her.
 Her late father made the earl the trustee over her considerable inheritance, which she cannot access until she turns twenty-five or marries.
 And if she marries, her husband controls the money.
 She's not about to trust any Howland, but James seems ripe for rebellion.
 To thwart the earl's power, the two agree to a marriage of convenience, but there are darker forces afoot.
 Eva and James must work together to solve the mystery and stop the earl once and for all to make a marriage that is far more than convenient.

+This sweet Regency is the sequel to The Matchmaker's Rogue.
 Grace-by-the-Sea: Where romance and adventure come home.

 Five stars!
 "Regina Scott describes the people and the surroundings vividly.
 I could almost hear the sea as it crashed into the Dragon's Maw.
 The author is a master storyteller."
 Huntress Reviews